-In loving memory
+In loving memory of

 1958 — 2024

-passed on Panchami tithi
+passed peacefully on Sep 22nd · Panchami tithi

 Anand was a school teacher in Patna for 38 years.
 He could explain quadratic equations with rangoli and Tagore with a whistle.
 He grew tomatoes that everyone in the colony stole, then pretended he didn't notice.
 He held his grandchildren the way other people hold first editions — carefully, and with the assumption that they would outlast him.
 He passed peacefully in his sleep on Bhadrapada Krishna Saptami, 22 September 2024, two months shy of his 67th birthday.
 He is survived by his wife Sushila, his children Rohit and Anjali, and four grandchildren who haven't yet realised how much they will miss him.

-12 candles lit
+16 candles lit

-6 memories shared.
+6 memories shared

 53 years.
 I will read the morning paper to your photograph until I can't anymore. — your wife.

-Sushila Kumar, Apr 18, 2026
+Apr 18, 2026

 Papa, I finally figured out how the Wi-Fi works without your help.
 I would gladly pretend not to know if you were back.

-Rohit Kumar, Apr 18, 2026
+Apr 18, 2026

 He once stayed back four hours after school to teach a Class 9 boy who'd missed a fortnight because his father was ill.
 Never told anyone.
 The boy is now a doctor in Hyderabad.